The Pali Line

 All the numbers up past three began their life as meaning "a whole bunch," and that is the case with eight.

-Studying the Magga further reveals that each of the folds, or dimensions, is a complete path to detachment in and of itself, and, further, digging into the sub definitions of each of the terms, one will find that there are a limitless number of loopings back, such as is most clearly seen here in the Satipatthana, which ends with the Eightfold Path which includes Sati, (or the state arrived at by the practice of 'satipatthana,' 'the setting-up of memory') and so forth.
+Studying the Magga further reveals that each of the folds, or dimensions, is a complete path to detachment in and of itself, and, further, digging into the sub definitions of each of the terms, one will find that there are a limitless number of loopings back, such as is most clearly seen here in the Satipaṭṭhāna, which ends with the Eightfold Path which includes Sati, (or the state arrived at by the practice of 'satipaṭṭhāna,' 'the setting-up of mind') and so forth.

 Thus we are best guided by at least knowing the meaning of 'eightfold' to be 'multi' or 'limitless'.

-Angika = angled, dimensioned, as in the arm bent at the elbow, the leg bent at the knee, or a 'crooked' thumb or bent finger, or the limb of a tree — which angles off the trunk (kkhandha).
+Angika = angled, dimensioned, as in the arm bent at the elbow, the leg bent at the knee, or a 'crooked' thumb or bent finger, or the limb of a tree — which angles off the trunk (khandha).

 The Magga

-This is High View:
+This is Consummate View:

-This is Pain — Painful, Ugly, Ukky, K-Kha.
+This is Pain — painful, ugly, ukky, k-kha.

 The origin of this Pain — dukkhā — is Hunger/Thirst.